quipucords/qpc/docs/source/man.rst

 Reports
 --------

-Use the ``qpc report`` command to generate a report from a scan.
-You can generate a report as JavaScript Object Notation (JSON) format or as comma-separated values (CSV) format.
-There are two different types of report that you can generate, a *details* report and a *deployments* report.
+Use the ``qpc report`` command to retrieve a report from a scan.
+You can retrieve a report in a JavaScript Object Notation (JSON) format or in a comma-separated values (CSV) format.
+There are three different types of report that you can retrieve, a *details* report, a *deployments* report, and an *insights* report.

 Viewing the Details Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``qpc report details`` command generates a detailed report that contains the unprocessed facts that are gathered during a scan.
+The ``qpc report details`` command retrieves a detailed report that contains the unprocessed facts that are gathered during a scan.
 These facts are the raw output from Network, vCenter, and Satellite scans, as applicable.

 **qpc report details (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **(--json|--csv)** **--output-file** *path*

 ``--scan-job=scan_job_identifier``

-  Contains the scan job identifier for the scan that is used to generate the report.
+  Contains the scan job identifier to use to retrieve the report.
 Mutually exclusive with the ``--report`` option.

 ``--report=report_identifier``

-  Contains the report identifier to retrieve.
+  Contains the report identifier to use to retrieve the report.
 Mutually exclusive with the ``--scan-job`` option.

 ``--json``